 Complainant: Any individual who is allegedly a victim or survivor of activity that could constitute Sexual Misconduct (including, as applicable, such victim's parents for minors under the age 18).
-At the time of filing a Formal Complaint, a Complainant must be a current student or employee of the Institution, or attempting to become a student or employee of the Institution or otherwise participating or attempting to participate in the educational program or activities of the Institution.
+At the time of filing a Formal Complaint, a Complainant must be a current student or employee of AGST, or attempting to become a student or employee of AGST or otherwise participating or attempting to participate in the educational program or activities of AGST.
 A parent or guardian of a person under the age of 18 may file a Formal Complaint on behalf of such person.